 Ideally, let a premises liability lawyer handle all communications with the insurance company from the beginning.

-Call your lawyer as soon as possible after your accident.
+Call your personal injury lawyer as soon as possible after your accident.
 While you focus on recovery from your injury, the lawyer can handle the compensation claim.

 Ryan DeHoyos’ legal skills and experience in premises liability claims mean he can help you hold the negligent property owner accountable and the insurance company liable.